What is social justice and does it have anything to do with you?

 The concept ranks heavy in religions, especially judeo-christian traditions.

 Biblical justice is essentially social justice based off of a set of absolute truths found in the Bible.
-However, there are wide interpretations of these.
+However, there are wide interpretations of these. *Ready to learn more?
+Scroll down a little for the free study on this topic!*

 PEOPLE: Here at Average Advocate, we prioritize humans and the social issues they face.
 In that, we believe that people matter and are equal in value (even when we don’t agree with them).